 As Search Ranking Goes Up Sometimes CTR Goes Down

 You've optimized your website content and blog posts.
 You've updated your title tags, meta descriptions and you've finally moved up the ranks of the Google search results.
 Unfortunately, the higher you climb in the search results the lower your click through rate goes.
 What gives?
 Click through rate (CTR) is a uniquely important metric because it shows how good your "first impression" is to the people who find you in their search.
-Ranking well for a particular query tells you that your SEO is working, but having a good CTR shows that your content is actually resonating with your target audience.
+Ranking well for a particular query tells you that your Search Englne Optimization (SEO) is working, but having a good CTR shows that your content is actually resonating with your target audience.
 If your ranking is high but your CTR is low, that means that people are scrolling past you and clicking on other results.